 We decided to implement a complete overhaul of this part of the software primarily by implementing usability principles and results of research.

-We conducted usability testing of the product, considered other products in the same field (such as Xero, MYOB, Freshbooks and Zoho), or with similar functionality (such as iWeb), developed wireframes and made a number of iterations before the desktop version was released.
+We conducted usability testing of the product (observation, surveys and Interviews to collect qualitative and quantitative data), considered other products in the same field (such as Xero, MYOB, Freshbooks and Zoho), or with similar functionality (such as iWeb), developed wireframes and made a number of iterations before the desktop version was released.
 After this we considered the web version, and refined it further.

 We proposed a solution which moved towards a WYSIWYG system with the ability to turn on and off options on the page via a panel of options.
 This enabled the user to easily do what they needed to, more quickly and without frustration.